 Dogs in our care receive a comprehensive veterinary exam, core vaccinations, fecal test/dewormer, heartworm test, heartworm/flea/tick preventives, a microchip and are spayed/neutered prior to adoption.
-All of our dogs are microchipped and IDOG remains as the emergency backup contact on their microchips for their lives.
+All of our dogs are microchipped and IDOG remains as the emergency backup contact on their microchips for their lives as a safety net to ensure that our IDOGs will always have a home.

-We are no longer accepting general applications; each application must be for a particular dog.
+Each adoption application must be for a specific dog.
 Please submit an application once you see a dog that interests you and for which you'd like to be considered.

 Rescue is all about giving a deserving dog a great home, so please understand that our focus is on what is best for the dogs in our care.
 All applications are carefully reviewed and assessed for compatibility for the particular dog requested.
 We assess how well a home meets the needs of the specific dog in terms of the quality of time available, support, lifestyle and experience.

 We will choose the home that we think is the best fit for the dog within a reasonable distance from its foster home.
 We want to ensure that our foster families are able to meet the potential adopters and have enough time to see how the dog interacts with the people and their other pets.
 Although out-of-state adoptions are considered, it is much more difficult when applicants do not live close to the dog.
-We do not ship our dogs so approved applicants must travel to the foster home within a short period of time after being approved to adopt the dog.
+We do not ship our dogs so approved applicants must travel to the foster home within a short period of time after being approved to adopt the dog so please consider dogs that you are willing and able to visit within a short time of being approved to adopt that dog.

 Here are a few hints to help you in your search for a rescue doodle: